 Prompting Power-Up: Beginner’s Guide to Talking to AI

-What's a Prompt & Why Does it Matter?
+What’s a Prompt & Why Does It Matter?

 Key Ingredients for Better Prompts

-Task: What do you want the AI to DO?
+• Task: What should the AI do?

-Format (Optional): How should the output look?
+• Format (optional): How should it look?

 Simple Prompting Do’s and Don’ts